ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/neural_network.rst

 Neural network
 ==============

-The following describes basic theory and definitions for `multilayer perceptron networks <https://en.wikipedia.org/wiki/Multilayer_perceptron>`_, a class of feedforward neutral networks.
+The following describes the basic theory and definitions for `multilayer perceptron networks <https://en.wikipedia.org/wiki/Multilayer_perceptron>`_, a class of feedforward neutral networks.
 The software module :ref:`uz_nn` is based on the definitions on this page.

 Network and dimension definition